11.20.24 — A Riot Going On

 Think keeping up with the news is hard?
 What about keeping up with the streets?

 With “We Are Here,” the International Center of Photography exhibits “scenes from the streets,” through January 6, and its title is an assertion.
 It speaks for the show’s subjects, in sixteen countries, asserting their presence and demanding a voice.
-It speaks to the pace of the streets and the very nature Anthony Hernandez's Screened Pictures X #106 (Yancey Richardson gallery, 2019)of a photography, snapping away as best it can.
+It speaks to the pace of the streets and the very nature Anthony Hernandez's Screened Pictures X #106 (Yancey Richardson gallery, 2019)of photography, snapping away as best it can.
 We are here, it says, and soon we will be gone.
 What, though, will anyone remember?
 And what has happened to photography’s decisive moment?

 Of course, Henri Cartier-Bresson coined “the decisive moment” to describe a vision of the present that not all photographers share—and I work this together with past reviews of Mark Steinmetz, Hans Breder, and Cartier-Bresson’s ideal as a longer review and my latest upload.
 Fashion photography or product photography needs time to create an image and to land a sale.
 Abstract photography asks to step out of time, even when it provides a window onto the photographer at work.
 From ICP’s founding, though, fifty years ago, it made photojournalism not a choice but a responsibility.
 It was not just keeping up with the news but making news.
 Lives were at stake.